“If my future were determined just by my performance on a standardized test, I wouldn’t be here. I guarantee you that.”

-- Overcoming depression, stress and fears
+- Overcoming depression, stress, and fears

-- Personal relationships (newly weds, divorcees, performance anxiety)
+- Personal relationships (newlyweds, divorcees, performance anxiety)

 - Job seeking (resumes, time management, focus)

 Your success will flow through to every aspect of your life.
-When your understand, appreciate and apply your talents as deliberate strengths, a world of opportunity presents itself.
+When you understand, appreciate and apply your talents as deliberate strengths, a world of opportunity presents itself.
 You’ll feel happier, healthier and more in control of your destiny.

 When you do your Individual Strengths Profile Analysis you’ll receive thorough reports that offer a complete understanding of how your talents have been impacting your life.